TRAINMASTER BY WERNER MEER US-RAILROAD-SHOP KILCHBERG

 Accurate Map of Cajon Pass with 3rd Main Track by Michael Amrine - click here

-Below are links to the BNSF 3rd Main Track Project
+Below are links to the BNSF 3rd Main Track Project - 2007 and 2008

 In Memory of Chard L. Walker (1922 - 2007) - click here